-I am a visiting researcher at the Massachusetts Institute of Technology (CSAIL, MIT), working with Prof. Antonio Torralba.
+I am a visiting researcher at the Massachusetts Institute of Technology (MIT).
+I am at the Medialab, working with Prof. Rosalind Picard, at the Affective Computing group.
 I am also a member of the BCN Perceptual Computing Lab and the Computer Vision Center.

 Our work on "Class Activation Map" accepted at CVPR 2016We revisit the global average pooling layer and shed light on how it explicitly enables the convolutional neural network to have remarkable localization ability despite being trained on image-level labels (Project Page).

 Scene recognition demoGiven a picture our system predicts the scene category and some other attibutes.
 It also provides a heatmap that indicates the region of the image that supports the ouputs.